ResearchKit/ResearchKit/CONTRIBUTING.md

 code.
 Contributions to the ResearchKit framework are expected to comply with the [ResearchKit Contribution Terms and License Policy](#contribution); please familiarize yourself with this policy prior to submitting a pull request.
-For any contribution, ensure that you own the rights or have permission from the copyright holder.  (e.g. code, images, surveys, videos and other content you may include)
+For any contribution, ensure that you own the rights or have permission from the copyright holder  (e.g. code, images, surveys, videos and other content you may include).

 To contribute to ResearchKit: